Elliot Castro

-Elliot Castro (born 1982) is a Scottish fraud prevention consultant and ex-fraudster from Glasgow who claims he swindled approximately $2.8 million through various financial crimes when he was a teenager.
+Elliot Castro (born 1982) is a Scottish ex-fraudster from Glasgow who claims he swindled approximately $2.8 million through various financial crimes when he was a teenager.

 Career

 Castro claims that his first brush with criminality was when he, as a teenager, found a credit card on a train platform and used it for his train fare but was caught when the police boarded the train.

 Castro claims that this criminal behaviour was ramped up when at 16 years old he lied about his age on a job application for a mobile phone company, stating he was 18.
 He was soon hired and began stealing personal information from clients, using information held by the company to defraud clients by tricking their banks to send new bank cards to different addresses where he would receive them and use them for his own gains.

 At first, he would buy CDs, haircuts and clothes before realizing the potential of what he could do.
 He began spending lavishly as his crimes escalated.
-He purchased cars, a $12,000 Rolex, spent upwards of $15,000 at nightclubs and traveled the world.
+He purchased cars, a $12,000 Rolex, spent upwards of $15,000 at nightclubs and travelled the world.
 Castro claims to have travelled to every country in Europe with the money from his victims.
-He was briefly jailed in Canada and stole the credit card of the Canadian Immigration Office to book a flight back to Glasgow.
+He was briefly jailed in Canada and stole the credit card details of the Canadian Immigration Office to book a flight back to Glasgow.

-After returning to England at the age of 22, he was jailed for two years.
-After prison, he stopped defrauding people and began working legitimately as fraud prevention consultant for several firms.
+After returning to the UK at the age of 22, he was jailed for two years.
+After prison, he stopped defrauding people and began working legitimately as a fraud prevention consultant for several firms.

+His story has been documented in a BBC series called "Confessions of a Teenage Fraudster" which was released in 2024.